brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-This approach is arguably simpler.
+This approach is arguably simpler than reflecting on parameter names and requires no extra implementation effort to get there.

 ## Logging Vector II: Cloning with Modifications